 For in vivo imaging of cancer, cell surface transporters such as glucose transporters are also commonly employed as targets.
 This is because tumors are often more metabolically active than surrounding normal cells, and may have an increased rate of glucose metabolism and cell surface glucose transporter activity.1, 6 For instance, PET imaging employs the binding property of FDG to GLUT transporters in imaging.

 Low autofluorescence from tissue components and deeper penetration of light in the near-infrared spectrum allows sensitive detection and semi-quantitative assessment of probe binding affinity to the intended target.
 Non-specific interactions can also be detected with high sensitivity.
-Additionally, uniform laser illumination across the entire imaging area in the Pearl Trilogy enables reproducible in vivo measurement of specificity.
+Additionally, uniform laser illumination across the entire imaging area in the Pearl Trilogy enables accurate in vivo measurement of specificity.

 Probes can be developed against several receptor and transporter targets.
 For instance, the GLUT1 glucose transporter can be targeted with a fluorescent-labeled IRDye® 2-deoxyglucose (2-DG) agent for longitudinal studies of tumor progression.
 2 EGF and integrin receptors can be targeted using IRDye EGF agent 3 or IRDye 800CW RGD optical probes,4, 5 respectively.